 It’s interesting, though: when I flip through old journals from high school, Keith McAuliffe’s name comes up often.
 The mention is usually something brief and silly, the two of us laughing in the hall about how badly we did on a certain math quiz, or cracking up over something stupid our chemistry teacher said.
 There is a tone in these entries that strikes me: although childhood was now unmentionable, there is an understood familiarity there, unspoken.
 We were teenagers, trying to distance ourselves from the sandbox, but that fragile connection remained.

 A bitter worldly friend used to say to me all the time, “I never believe what a man says.
 I only believe what he does.”
-While her outlook on the world was jaded and hard, there is a deep truth in her words, and they always make me think of one incident involving Keith McAuliffe.
+While her outlook on the world was more jaded than I wanted to be, there is a deep truth in her words, and they always make me think of one incident involving Keith McAuliffe.